message/iata/ES.md

 - a COVID-19 recovery certificate issued at least 11 days after the positive COVID-19 NAAT test result.
 The sample for the certificate must have been taken at most 180 days before arrival.
 - This does not apply to:
 - passengers younger than 12 years;
-- passengers arriving from Romania (excluding Bucuresti-Ilfov, Centru, Nord-Est, Nord-Vest, Sud-Est, Sud-Muntenia, Vest);
+- until 16 January 2022, passengers arriving from Romania (excluding Bucuresti-Ilfov, Centru, Nord-Est, Nord-Vest, Sud-Est, Sud-Muntenia, Vest);
-- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
+- until 16 January 2022, passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
+- effective 17 January 2022, passengers arriving from Bahrain, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China).
+Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
-- passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe;
+- until 16 January 2022, passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe;
 - residents of the United Kingdom arriving from the United Kingdom;
 - deadheading crew.
-3. Passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival; or
+3. Until 16 January 2022, passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival; or
 - a COVID-19 recovery certificate issued at least 11 days after the positive COVID-19 NAAT test result.
 The sample for the certificate must have been taken at most 180 days before arrival; and
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival; or
 - a negative COVID-19 NAAT test taken at most 72 hours before arrival.
 Tests accepted are: CRISPR, HAD, LAMP, NEAR, PCR, RT-LAMP, RT-PCR, SDA and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation.